 Colorado cloaks your honeymoon in some of the most beautiful scenery in the USA.
 Couples who love an active life in the Great Outdoors consider it paradise.
 Dazzling views of the Rockies and the San Juan Mountains surround you.
-Rolling plains, flowering buttes and mesas invite you to discover their beauty up close.
+Rolling plains and flowering buttes and mesas invite you to discover their beauty up close.

 All year round you can spend the day in the countryside, then spend the night in a town with sophisticated hotels, restaurants, shops and state-of-the-art creature comforts.